 Furthermore, to call the day “Presidents’ Day” not only diminishes George Washington but elevates presidents like Barack Obama.
 Whereas Washington sought to keep his oath to “support and defend” the Constitution, Obama undermined it at every turn.

 It’s funny that Donald Trump has helped leftists discover that principle.
 According to some measures, Democrats by a vast margin thought power should be primarily vested in the central government.
 That was when Hillary Clinton was a “lock” to win the White House.
-Now that Trump is president, however, Democrats have suddenly found their inner Federalist.
+With Trump as president, however, Democrats have suddenly found their inner Federalist.

 The Heritage Foundation’s Carson Holloway writes, “George Washington stands out, even among men of the caliber of the founders, for the greatness of his character. … Specifically, [it was] his self-command, which prevented his ever taking any political step on impulse, without carefully weighing its consequences for the country. … George Washington had trained himself from young manhood in the discipline of his passions.
 They were always well-governed, and this made him uniquely qualified to govern others, even when compared with the intellectual luminaries of that intellectually luminous generation.”